dweck1/ST558-Project1/README.md

 # EDA on NHL Data

+This table shows that most defenders only ever score 1 goal in a game.
+We can also see that centers are more likely than other positions to have games where they score a lot of goals.

 ``` r
 #Creating table of position code and most goals scored in one game
 knitr::kable(table(skater_records$data.positionCode, skater_records$data.mostGoalsOneGame),